Nassim26/On-chip-ML-simplified/src/README.md

 - You can configure each DMA beat to be 32 bits
 - PL receives concatenated {img1_px, img2_px, img3_px, img4_px} every cycle
 - Each byte can be routed to a separate accelerator instance
 - Which allows you to exploit spatial parallelism!

+Note that the output adheres to the same memory-layout, if you want to appropriately format outputs from parallel accelerator-streams on the PS side. f
 ### Cache coherency note
 On most modern PYNQ platforms, buffers allocated with pynq.allocate() are either non-cacheable or hardware-coherent, so explicit cache maintenance is not required.
 If you are using a platform or memory configuration without PS–PL cache coherency, then: